OctopusDeploy/blog/blog/2020-06/cloning-a-space-with-octopus-api/index.md

 The source project was the source of truth.
 I wrote the script to follow these rules:

 1. Loop through the source data.
 For each item check if the data exists on the destination, if it doesn't exist, clone from the source.
 Otherwise use the existing data.
 2. Loop through the destination data.
 For each item check the source to see if it exists.
-If the item doesn't exist on the source then it add it back.
+If the item doesn't exist on the source then add it back.

 Let's use a tangible example.
 I have a deployment process on my destination instance.
-The deployment process on my destination instance has a new step not in the source.
+The deployment process on my destination instance has a new step that is not in the source.

 ::: warning
 To keep things clear in my head, the destination instance is using dark mode.
 The source instance is using light mode.